Raph-AI/fraud-detection/README.md

-# Group project : Machine Learning for fraud detection (dans le cadre du M2)
+# Group project : fraud detection

+This report was written as part of the "Machine Learning" course in the Master 2 Statistical Engineering and Data Science program at Sorbonne University.

-Theoretical presentation of various ML methods and application to the Kaggle competition for fraud detection (https://www.kaggle.com/c/ieee-fraud-detection/data).
+The report is a theoretical presentation of various Machine Learning methods along with an application on unbalanced classification: Kaggle competition for fraud detection, see <https://www.kaggle.com/c/ieee-fraud-detection/data>

+**How to access to the report:** green button `Code` -> `Download ZIP` then open the `.html` file.

-## Keywords
+## Table of content

-Binary classification, Unbalanced data, Decision Tree, Random Forest, Neural Networks, Gradient Boosting (LightGBM, XGBoost), SVM, Missing values, Under-sampling, Over-sampling.
+1. Context and datasets
+2. Decision trees
+3. Random Forest
+4. Neural Networks
+5. Gradient Boosting
+6. Support Vector Machine
+7. Conclusion

-## Fichiers
+## Files

- • ieee_fraud_detection_project : project report python notebook (.ipynb)
+-   `ieee_fraud_detection_project.ipynb` : report as a jupyter notebook

- • ieee_fraud_detection_project.html : project report (html)

- • images folder : images of the html file
+-   `ieee_fraud_detection_project.html` : the notebook converted to `.html` (in French)

 ![Gradient boosting explained](/images/extract1.png)

-Voici les résultats obtenus avec les différentes méthodes utilisées :
+Benchmark of our methods:

 ![Results](/images/extract2.png)